Georgia-Southwestern-State-Univeristy/capstone-project-gtj/README.md

 - [Contribution Guidelines](#-contributionguidelines)

 ## About
-<p>GTJ Go is a traveling guide made by women for women and solo travelers who value safety, affordability, and reliability when traveling.
-GTJGo shows you the most affordable flights and hotels for any destination.
-GTJGo uses advanced artificial intelligence to rate safety and give tips on cultural nuances and other information that may be vital to your safe travels.
-GTJGo pulls its flight and hotel information from "restcountries" API and many other reliable Amadeus APIs to ensure up-to-date information and articles.</p>
+<p>GTJ Go is a travel guide made by women for women and solo travelers who value safety, convenience, and accessibility.
+GTJ Go is the convenient companion that offers live language translation, currency exchange figures, and safety ratings.
+GTJ Go calculates safety ratings using the most current data about domestic violence, women's/solo walking safety, domestic violence laws, female homicide rates, crime rates, political freedom, and gives a percentage using a modern AI-generated formula.
+This ranking is then used to give advice and guidelines about your specific destination.
+GTJ Go also values safe transportation by recommending the safest and most affordable public transportation routes, including buses and subway systems, eliminating the confusion of getting around a new city.   </p>

 ![laptop](https://github.com/user-attachments/assets/9cb5c8b8-9cdf-46ef-834a-30b0bae8edb9)